tbojustin/resumechallenge/content/book/_index.md

 Plus, you get free access to my regular ["Best Jobs in Cloud" newsletter](https://cloudresumechallenge.dev/newsletter), featuring **curated job opportunities** for both juniors and seniors.

-> **"Everyone in the interview loop at Amazon seemed impressed with the range of services used within this one project."** <br> -*Jerry M, from respiratory therapist to solutions architect at AWS*
+> **"Everyone in the interview loop at Amazon seemed impressed with the range of services used within this one project."**

+-*[Jerry M](/halloffame/#jerry-from-respiratory-therapist-to-aws), from respiratory therapist to solutions architect at AWS*

 {{< button "https://forrestbrazeal.gumroad.com/l/cloud-resume-challenge-book/web" "Get started now" >}}